 By Joanna Fitzgerald | Director of the von Arx Wildlife Hospital

-A baby raccoon was among the 96 animals admitted to the von Arx Wildlife Hospital at the Conservancy of Southwest Florida this past week.
-Other admissions include two scarlet tanagers, two Acadian flycatchers, a marsh wren, a great horned owl and a Florida softshell turtle.
+A small fawn was one of the 59 animals admitted to the von Arx Wildlife Hospital at the Conservancy of Southwest Florida this past week.

 Opportunities to Help

-The von Arx Wildlife Hospital offers many opportunities for volunteer assistance.
 Please visit the Conservancy website at www.conservancy.org to view all of the amazing volunteer opportunities at the Conservancy of Southwest Florida.
-Your volunteer time, memberships and donations are vital in helping us continue our work to protect Southwest Florida’s water, land, wildlife and future.
+Your volunteer time, donations, and memberships are vital in helping us continue our work to protect Southwest Florida’s water, land, wildlife and future.